Undescended Testicle: Risk for Testicular CancerSkip to the navigation

-- The risk for testicular cancer is about 4 to 10 times greater in males who have an undescended testicle than in other males.1
+- The risk is about 4 to 10 times greater in males who have an undescended testicle than in other males.footnote 1

-- The higher up in the path of descent a testicle stops, the more likely it is to develop a tumor.
-An undescended testicle in the abdomen is 4 to 6 times more likely to develop cancer than an undescended testicle in locations farther down toward the scrotum.
+- The higher up in the path of descent a testicle stops, the more likely it is to form a tumor.
+An undescended testicle in the belly is 4 to 6 times more likely to develop cancer than one that is farther down toward the scrotum.

-Moving the testicle to the scrotum may help reduce the higher risk associated with undescended testicles that are not treated.
-Most doctors recommend surgery to place undescended testicles in the scrotum, because this makes it much easier to find testicular cancer if it does develop.
+Moving the testicle to the scrotum may help reduce the risk of cancer.
+Most doctors recommend surgery to place undescended testicles in the scrotum.
+This makes it much easier to find cancer if it does develop.

-Some doctors recommend a testicular biopsy during surgery to correct an undescended testicle (orchiopexy) if the undescended testicle is in the abdomen or the child has genital defects, such as hypospadias, or a genetic disorder.
+Some doctors recommend a testicular biopsy during surgery to correct an undescended testicle if the testicle is in the belly or the child has genital defects, such as hypospadias, or a genetic disorder.
 In this test, a small sample of tissue is taken from the testicles and examined to find out the potential for developing cancer.

 Primary Medical Reviewer John Pope, MD - Pediatrics

 Specialist Medical Reviewer Peter Anderson, MD, FRCS(C) - Pediatric Urology